rnajena/anchorna/README.md

 ### Run tests

-Clone or download this repository cd into anchorna folder and call `pytest`.
+Clone or download this repository cd into repository folder and call `pytest`.